This post is an overview of the free walking tours of Stockholm, including pay-what-you-wish tours, self-guided tours, audio walks, and other options.

 The Old Town Tour runs every day at 10:00 am and 15:00 (3:00 pm) and the New Town Tour runs daily at 10:00 am.

-Both tours start from Gamla Stan, which is conveniently just outside the metro station.
+Both tours start in Gamla Stan, which is conveniently just outside the metro station of the same name.

 You can book the tours here.

 However, they also offer a free tour of Södermalm, Stockholm’s hipster district, on Wednesdays and Saturdays at 15:00 (3 pm) and also at 16:00 (4 pm).